PrzybyszB/Scheduler/README.md

 2. Navigate to the project directory:

     ```
-    cd Scheduler/backend
+    cd Scheduler
     ```

-3. Make sure that the time for downloading files is set to the desired value in celery.py

-4. Run the application using Docker Compose:
+3. Run the application using Docker Compose:

     ```
     docker-compose up --build